Best Electric Chainsaws & Reviews for 2023

 1. Greenworks G-MAX 40V Cordless Chainsaw

 The Greenworks G-MAX 40V Chainsaw model is a battery-powered electric chain saw with impressive power output source and run-time.
-This is our team’s top pick because we are impressed with its high-efficiency brushless motor for exceptional performance.
+This is our team’s top pick because I’m impressed with its high-efficiency brushless motor for exceptional performance.

 The weight is approximately 14 lbs with the batteries installed and the oil filled up.
 Besides delivering more torque and less vibration than other brands, this lightweight electric chainsaw has a rating of 40 volts and a 4 AH battery, powerful enough to see through 4 inch wood pieces for up to 40 minutes run time on a full charge.